-IONICON PTR-TOF instruments deployed for COVID-19 detection in breath
+IONICON PTR-TOF instruments deployed for COVID-19 research in breath

 SARS-CoV-2 currently has the world in its grasp.
 A quick, non-invasive test to detect an infection would be a tremendous step forward.
 There is a high probability that this disease can be detected in the exhaled breath, moreover monitoring the impact of treatment or medication in exhaled breath is highly relevant.
 IONICON PTR-TOF systems have become the de-facto standard for real-time breath analysis.
 Learn what they offer for COVID-19 detection in breath.